gabrielgts/magento2-query-log/README.md

 ## Main Functionalities
-This module help you to debug and find database queries bottlenecks.
+This module helps you to debug and find database query bottlenecks.
-You will be able to see the query its execution time, its stack trace through the frontend of the store in real time.
+You will be able to see the query execution time, stack trace through the front end of the store in real time.

 ## Installation